Don Gorske: Personal life

 Gorske was born in Green Bay, Wisconsin.
-Gorske met his wife, Mary, in September 1973, and he proposed to her in the parking lot of a McDonald's three years later.
-Gorske ate a Big Mac before the start of their wedding ceremony.
-The couple has a son, Gideon.
+He met his wife Mary in 1973, later proposing to her in a McDonald's parking lot in 1976 and eating a Big Mac before the start of their wedding that December.
+The couple has a son together.

-Gorske was employed as a correctional officer at Waupun Correctional Institution for 25 years, retiring in May 2011.
+Gorske was employed as a corrections officer at Waupun Correctional Institution for 25 years before retiring in 2011.